Methods for the alignment and merging of partially or inexactly aligned time-series.

 ans <- _align(ts1, ts2, ...)

-In the simplest cases ts1
+In the simplest cases ts1 is a vector to be used as a

-is a second time-series to be aligned
+reference time-series and ts2 is a second time-series to be aligned

 with it.
-However, either can also be a data.frame
+However, either can also be a data.frame in which case an

-should be included to identify the data.frame columns
+extra argument by should be included to identify the data.frame columns

-to use, e.g. for df1
+to use, e.g. for df1 containing ts1 and df2 containing

 ans <- _align(df1, df2, by=c("ts1", "ts2"), ...)

-If the object to be aligned is a data.frame
+If the object to be aligned is a data.frame, all columns in that

-are modified according to the ts1/ts2
+data.frame are modified according to the ts1/ts2 alignment.

-s can also be applied within a single data, e.g. for
+alignments can also be applied within a single data, e.g. for

-that contains both ts1
+df that contains both ts1 and ts2:

 ans <- _align(df, by=c("ts1", "ts2"), ...)